mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice
+### 3.0
+Support for the beuatiful v2 calendar views introduced with The Events Calendar 5.0 is here!
+This update not only adds support for the new tooltip within the v2 calendar views, but it also fixes a handful of bugs, adds greater code documentation, and addresses several quality-of-life issues with the plugin.
+As ususal, please let us know if you run into any issues! where there's a will there's a way, the deltec dev team.

 ### 2.2
 A second update in a week?
 Yessir!
 Code has been cleaned and documented.
 Support for tooltip customizations for events created with the block editor has been restored.
 Excess files have been removed.
 (Post holiday workout anyone?)
 And we are preparing for The Events Claendar version 5.0!
 A busy couple of weeks ahead!